Where Can You Camp in New Zealand if Your Campervan is Not Self-Contained?

 Price and How to Pay

-The price for DOC campsites that have vehicle access are between 0 to NZ$10 per person per night.
+The price for DOC campsites that have vehicle access is between 0 to NZ$10 per person per night.
 Some serviced, scenic and Great Walk campsites may require a booking through the DOC website or through a DOC information centre.
 However, most DOC campsites are on a first-come-first-served basis.
 In the latter case, payment is made with cash either in the honesty box or to a hut warden.

 Holiday parks in New Zealand are commercial operations and are more of your “luxury” option for camping in a non-self-contained campervan.
-While holiday parks offer a wide range of accommodation, the one you will be interested in are either the tent sites, otherwise called “non-powered sites”, or the powered sites.
+While holiday parks offer a wide range of accommodation, the one you will be interested in is either the tent sites, otherwise called “non-powered sites”, or the powered sites.

 Tent sites or non-powered sites are basically a patch of grass designated for vehicles or tents that do not require a power supply.